Where to Eat: Taste of Sunnyside 2025

 This post is sponsored by Sunnyside Shines.

-As a food and travel writer, I am frequently designing food crawls for myself and my family when I travel.
+As a food and travel writer, I am frequently designing food crawls for myself and my family when I travel (like this crazy day of eating and sightseeing in Athens we did last year).
 As a food tour operator in Jackson Heights, it’s my goal to curate a few hours of exceptional eating from five to seven restaurants and street vendors that really reflect the neighborhood.
 Visiting a handful of eateries in one day undeniably lets you get to know a place better, faster—it’s a crash course in a community, and almost always inspires return visits.
 And the Taste of Sunnyside restaurant crawl, during which 60-plus restaurants will open their doors for tastes for one day only, is the biggest crash course of them all.

 Nepali food from Bajeko Sekuwa during Taste of Sunnyside 2023

-From 1pm-7pm on October 13, more than 60 restaurants and breweries will set up on sidewalk tables right in front of their storefronts to offer tastes to the community.
-Visitors buy one all-inclusive pass (for the remarkably reasonable price of $55.09) and gain access to all the food, wine, and beer on offer, plus bus transport to help them get around.
-Showcasing the diversity of Sunnyside, participating eateries span a wide range of cuisines: Indian, Mexican, Italian, Filipino, Algerian, Salvadoran, Colombian, Romanian, Japanese, Nepali, Bolivian, Peruvian, American, and more.
+From 1pm-7pm on Sunday, October 12, more than 60 restaurants and breweries will set up on sidewalk tables right in front of their storefronts to offer tastes to the community.
+Visitors buy one all-inclusive pass (for the remarkably reasonable price of $55) and gain access to all the food, wine, and beer on offer, plus bus transport to help them get around.
+Showcasing the diversity of Sunnyside, participating eateries span a wide range of cuisines: Indian, Mexican, Italian, Filipino, Algerian, Colombian, Turkish, Irish, Nepali, Bolivian, Peruvian, American, and more.
 “We are so excited to host this annual Taste of Sunnyside,” says Dirk McCall de Palomá, executive director at Sunnyside Shines.
 “We love to highlight our amazing restaurants and help them connect to new customers, while deepening awareness of their specials with regular customers.”

 With 60-plus eateries, it’s almost impossible to visit every stand.
-You will get full—if you are thinking it is all small samples of food being put out, you are mistaken!
-But part of the fun is hitting up as many places as you can, being surprised at what each restaurant has to offer that day.
+You will get full—if you are thinking it is all tiny samples of food being put out, you are mistaken!
+But part of the fun is hitting up as many places as you can (before you get too full), being surprised at what each restaurant has to offer that day.
 With your Taste of Sunnyside card in hand, approaching each table is kind of like trick-or-treating for adults (though children are welcome too, of course: kids under 5 are free; kids 5-11 are half-price).

 For anyone who knows and loves the restaurants of Sunnyside, getting tickets to Taste of Sunnyside each year is a no-brainer.
-There’s a reason this event is going on its 14th year this year—it’s a good one.
+There’s a reason this event is going on its 15th year this year—it’s a great event.
 But if you’re on the fence, not ready to commit, I also hear you!
 I am late to the Taste of Sunnyside game myself, having only attended in recent years.
 But now I’m a fan for life.
 And along the way I’ve become a big fan of many of Sunnyside’s restaurants.

 Brookside Market during Taste of Sunnyside 2023